SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 The smooth time setting introduces a controlled delay over which the Pressure Advance adjustments are spread out.
 This results in a more gradual application or reduction of extrusion pressure, leading to smoother transitions in filament flow.

-The tradeoff is extrusion accuracy.
+The trade-off is extrusion accuracy.
 There is a deviation between the requested extrusion amount and the actual extrusion amount due to this smoothing.

 **1. Increasing Smooth Time:** Leads to more gradual changes in extrusion pressure.
 While this can reduce artifacts and stress on the extruder system, setting it too high may diminish the effectiveness of Pressure Advance, as the compensation becomes too delayed to counteract the pressure dynamics accurately.

 **2. Decreasing Smooth Time:** Makes the Pressure Advance adjustments more immediate, which can improve the responsiveness of pressure compensation but may also reintroduce abrupt changes in flow rate, potentially leading to the issues mentioned above.

-In essence, pressure advance smooth time creates an intentional deviation from the ideal extruder rotation and, as a consequence, extrusion amount, to allow the printer's extruder to perform within its mechanical limits.
-Typically this value is set to 0.04sec, which means that when Pressure Advance makes adjustments to the extruder's flow rate to compensate for changes in pressure within the hotend, these adjustments are spread out over a period of 0.04 seconds.
+In essence, pressure advance smooth time creates an intentional deviation from the ideal extruder rotation and, therefore, extrusion amount, to allow the printer's extruder to perform within its mechanical limits.
+Typically, this value is set to 0.04sec, which means that when Pressure Advance makes adjustments to the extruder's flow rate to compensate for changes in pressure within the hot end, these adjustments are spread out over a period of 0.04 seconds.

-There is a great example of pressure advance smooth time induced deviations [here](https://klipper.discourse.group/t/pressure-advance-smooth-time-skews-pressure-advance/13451) that is worth a read to get more insight in this tradeoff.
+There is a great example of pressure advance smooth time induced deviations [here](https://klipper.discourse.group/t/pressure-advance-smooth-time-skews-pressure-advance/13451) that is worth a read to get more insight in this trade-off.

 In the worked example above, **we need to set an Extrusion Rate smoothing value enough to decrease the error introduced by pressure advance smooth time against the produced output flow.** The lower the extrusion rate smoothing value, the lower the changes in flow over time hence the lower the absolute deviation from the ideal extrusion caused by the smooth time algorithm.

 <h2>Finding the ideal Extrusion Rate smoothing value</h2>

 Firstly, this value needs to be lower than the extrusion rate changes resulting from the acceleration profile of the printer.
-As, generaly, the greatest impact is in external wall finish, use your external perimeter acceleration as a point of reference.
+As, generally, the greatest impact is in external wall finish, use your external perimeter acceleration as a point of reference.
 Below are some approximate ERS values for a given acceleration and 0.42 line width and 0.16 layer height.
 1. 30mm3/sec for 0.5k acceleration
 2. 60.5mm3/sec for 1k acceleration
 3. 121mm3/sec2 for 2k acceleration